 This "Totem Pole" depicts three figures.
 The first is the "Thunderbird."
 The second primary figure is the "Bear" holding the "Steelhead."
 Master Carver James had chosen these two primary figures for their representational value of the Lummi view of the world around them, and that of other Coast Salish Tribes.
 While each figure represented by "totems" is significant to the carver, and the tribal peoples, not all can be presented on one totem.
 Thus, the carvers are at liberty to carve only those figures they are moved to express or those specifically commissioned by others to depict.

-A large percentage of the present day Lummi can trace mutual ancestry to the Dwamish Tribe.
+A large percentage of the present day Lummi can trace mutual ancestry to the Duwamish Tribe.
 This is Chief Seattle's people.
-Members of the Dwamish Tribe married into the Lummi Nation, before contact with Captain Vancouver in 1792.
-And, after the creation of the reservation system, the Dwamish moved to the several reservations created in the Pt.
-Elliot Treaty of 1855 (otherwise known as the Treaty with the Dwamish, Suquamish, and Allied Tribes).
+Members of the Duwamish Tribe married into the Lummi Nation, before contact with Captain Vancouver in 1792.
+And, after the creation of the reservation system, the Duwamish moved to the several reservations created in the Pt.
+Elliot Treaty of 1855 (otherwise known as the Treaty with the Duwamish, Suquamish, and Allied Tribes).

 Chief Seattle has a power that was significant in the way of the traditional spirit societies of the people.
 This was the power of the "Thunderbird."
 The Thunderbird represented a close connection with the concept of "Sky power" or "Sky God" for more than one tribe.
 The Thunder and Lightning are strong spiritual connections for all peoples.
 Those gifted with this power have always been significant in the history of our people.
 This power was a manifestation that the Great Spirit empowered all things with original gifts of creation.